wmc-beedle/How-are-you-feeling/README.md

 # How are you feeling?
 ---
-In this day and age, cameras are everywhere
+In this day and age, being able to tell how others feel m

 # Goal